ilanman/Rpres_ML_2/index.md

 <space>

 - So $h_{\theta}(x) = \frac{1}{1+e^{-\theta x^{T}}}$
-- Cost function?
+- To find parameters, minimize cost function
-- Why can't we use the same cost function as for the linear hypothesis?
+- Use same cost function as for the Linear Regression?

 ----